Harlem Renaissance theater companies: National Colored Players (1929)

 Ida Anderson and her players reunited in 1929 to create a new company called the National Colored Players.
 NCP was one of the first theater troupes who allied with the new radical aesthetics.
 The Players usually showed showcases for revivals of past Broadway Hits.
-NCP moved into West End theatre and this is where they present three productions: Seven Heaven written by Audtin Strong, starring Ida Anderson, Vere E. Johns, George Randol, and J. Homer Tutt, Crime by Samual Shipman and John Hymer, and The Gorilla by Harold Spence.
+NCP moved into West End theatre and this is where they present three productions: Seven Heaven written by Audtin Strong, starring Ida Anderson, Vere E. Johns, George Randol, and J. Homer Tutt, Crime by Samuel Shipman and John Hymer, and The Gorilla by Harold Spence.
 All three shows were written by a white male playwright, and had successful runs with their shows on Broadway before bringing it to Harlem.